Milkdown/milkdown/gh-pages/pages/architecture/core.md

 It is mainly used by transforming the default value, and can be used in features like paste markdown strings.

-The parser will parse the markdown strings into tokens by [markdown-it](https://github.com/markdown-it/markdown-it), and transform the tokens into the prosemirror node.
+The parser will parse the markdown strings into ast by [remark](https://github.com/remarkjs/remark), and transform the ast into the prosemirror node.

 ## Markdown Serializer

 > The serializer can **transform a prosemirror node into a markdown string**.

 It is mainly used by listeners, and can be used in features like export to file.
+The serializer will parse the prosemirror node tree and transform it into markdown ast, then the ast can be serialized into markdown string.

 ## Prosemirror